RinHayashi/xMarkerFinder/README.md

 biomarker_importance.txt: permutation feature importance of *candidate biomarkers* via ten permutations.
 biomarker_importance.pdf: the visualization of feature importance file.
 Biomarker_distribution.pdf: the visualization for the abundances of the top n (set by users) important biomarkers in the discovery dataset.
-#### 11. Microbial co-occurrence network.
-Inter-microbiota correlation is calculated using FastSpar with 50 iterations and the output files contain the correlation and p value between each microbiota pair.
-##### 15. Convert.
+#### 15. Convert microbial abundance files to meet the criterion for network construction.
 As the input file for Step 11b needs to be microbial count profile in .tsv format where each row describes a microbial signature and each column represents a sample (could be converted profiles of all features, *differential signatures*, or *candidate biomarkers* according to users’ need, and null values needed to be set as 0) and header needs to start with “#OTU ID”, an additional file conversion script is provided.
 ```
 $ python 15_Convert.py -W /workplace/ -p abundance.txt -s selected_feature.txt -o TEST
 ```
 ```
 -p input feature raw count file before normalization.
--s selected features for calculating microbial correlation (could be differential signatures or candidate markers, output file of Step 4 or 6).
+-s selected features for calculating microbial correlation (could be differential signatures or candidate markers, output file of Step 4 or 8).
 ```
 - Input files:
 abundance.txt: microbial raw count profile before normalization.
-selected_feature.txt: selected features for calculating microbial co-occurrence network (output file of Step 4 or 6)
+selected_feature.txt: selected features for calculating microbial co-occurrence network (output file of Step 4 or 8)
 - Output files:
 convert.tsv: the converted file appropriate for constructing microbial co-occurrence network.
-##### 16. Microbial co-occurrence network.
+#### 16. Microbial co-occurrence network.
 ```
 $ ./16_Microbial_network.sh -W /workplace/ –i feature_abundance.tsv -o TEST -t 4
 ```